BhavinOndhiya/DataGrafico/README.md

 ```

 ### CompanyResponse
-Represents the response for a single company query, including details about the company and its directors.
+- **Represents the response for a single company query, including details about the company and its directors**.

     ```json
     {